 Originally introduced for the 1963 model year, Jeep says the iconic Wagoneer was the “first four-wheel-drive vehicle mated to an automatic transmission, pioneering the first modern SUV.”
 Two decades later, the Grand Wagoneer (above) helped to usher in the premium SUV segment.

 Note: Concept vehicle images in this story depict a show car that is not for sale.
 Features and specifications for future production Wagoneer and Grand Wagoneer models are expected to be announced by FCA and Jeep closer to the on-sale date.
 Some features shown may not be available on actual production vehicles.

-News source, photos and video courtesy of FCA US LLC
+News source and photos courtesy of FCA US LLC

 Story (commentary) © 2020 CarNichiWa.com